-Thank you for your inquiry about the Loon Lake Women's trip July 13th-16th, 2017 This trip usually sells out each year with a waiting list!
+Thank you for your inquiry about the Loon Lake Women's trip August 17th-20th, 2018 This trip usually sells out each year with a waiting list!

-This trip does tend to get booked so I suggest getting a deposit in.
+This trip does tend to get booked upso I would suggest getting a deposit in.
 If your plans change before May 1st, you may get your deposit back.
 After May 2nd your deposit is non refundable.
-The balance of $325 per person is due by May 13th or $335 if paying via Pay Pal.
-After May13th, no refunds will be issued but you may find a replacement for your spot at any time.
-To protect your investment, please consider Travel Insurance ( details below).
+The balance of $300 per person is due by May 17th or $309 if paying via Pay Pal.
+After May17th, no refunds will be issued but you may find a replacement for your spot at any time.
+To protect your investment, please consider Travel Insurance ( details below) which we highly recommend.

 We are looking forward to our adventure in the Sierras this summer---Kim of Blue Water Ventures